10 essential tips for first time pet owners

 8. Sorting out dental care

-The idea of brushing your pet’s teeth may seem like a strange one at first, but if you want to help avoid vet’s bills in the future, it’s actually a really important habit to get into.
+The idea of brushing your pet’s teeth may seem like a strange one at first, but if you’re hoping to find ways to avoid unexpected vet bills in the future, it’s an important habit to get into.
 Start training when they’re young and use pet-friendly toothpastes and brushes.
+Find out more in our handy guide to cat and dog dental care.

 9. Microchipping